OSX Summit and Expo – The Good, the Bad and the Ugly

 There was plenty of time to do that – Why?
 We’ll get to that a bit further into this humble blog post.

 At the end of the day, the event turned into an exhibitor’s networking one, which is not quite bad.
-We have managed to speak to some potential nearshoring partners and got an idea of where the outsourcing industry is headed.
+We have managed to speak to some potential nearshoring partners and got an idea of where the outsourcing industry heads.
 Also, we could attend freely any of the conferences without the pressure of missing any leads – courtesy of the low delegate traffic.

 The ugly part of this expo has been experienced by speakers that filled-in OSX Summits Conference Programme.
 Their topics were the real deal, presentations have been delivered at the expected level, however, there were very few delegates to speak in front of.
 At any given track, the seats were mostly empty, covering maybe 30% of a stage’s potential.